Chilkur Balaji Temple head priest CS Rangarajan attacked at home, one held

 Hyderabad: The Temples Protection Movement convener Dr MV Soundararajan has filed a complaint with the police alleging that unidentified individuals attacked Chilkur Balaji Temple head priest CS Rangarajan at his house in Moinabad Mandal, Ranga Reddy district, on February 7.

-On Sunday, the Moinabad police said that they had arrested Veera Raghava Reddy, and efforts are underway to arrest the remaining individuals involved in the attack on Rangarajan
+On Sunday, the Moinabad police said that they had arrested the prime accused Veera Raghava Reddy, a native of Andhra Pradesh and was further sent to Chanchalguda Jail.
+Efforts are underway to arrest the remaining individuals involved in the attack on Rangarajan.

 Motive behind attack